acrobox/docs/docs/getting-started.md

 • Acrobox is ready.
 ```

-See `abx` documentation for more details including important information about
+See `abx help` for more details including important information about
 retaining long term access to your machine.

 At this point, you will require access to modify the DNS records for at least